anthobarbarich/paradisecity/content/green.md

       <div class="container split margin-bottom">
         <div class="block50 rightalign">
           <h3 class="section-intro nomargin">awareness</h3>
           <div class="txtblock green page">Our sustainable vision is communicated to each partner &amp; sponsor to assure they share our concerns about a greener future.
-And we give you useful sustainable tips on the festival site.<br><br>Just as last year, Beplanet (http://beplanet.org) will be on site to present new innovative and sustainable projects on site.
-Furthermore, this year, we will ask our guests to participate to a good cause and financially support the Klimaatzaak / le Projet Climat (https://www.klimaatzaak.eu/nl; https://affaire-climat.be)</div>
+And we give you useful sustainable tips on the festival site.<br></div>
         </div>
         <div class="block50 midalign"><img src="../images/Groupe-16.svg" width="248" alt="" class="greenimages"></div>
       </div>